glebbash/saveman/README.md

 ```

 This will start the patching process.
 When prompted, type `password` (literally) to unlock the signing key and sign the patched APK.

+## Dependencies

+- any linux that includes curl and keytool (tested on Ubuntu 24.04)
+- Java (tested on OpenJRE 11)